Aretha Franklin, The 'Queen Of Soul,' Dies At 76

 1 of 8

-Aretha Franklin, the "Queen of Soul," died Thursday in her home city of Detroit after battling pancreatic cancer.
+Aretha Franklin, the "Queen of Soul," died Thursday in her home city of Detroit after battling pancreatic cancer of the neuroendocrine type.
 Her death was confirmed by her publicist, Gwendolyn Quinn.
 She was 76.

 Franklin sold more than 75 million records during her life, making her one of the best-selling artists of all time.
 She took soul to a new level and inspired generations of singers who came after her.